- Academic Programs

 Student Services facilitates Chapel at the Spokane campus three days per week, except on holidays or during the final week of the academic semester.
 They also offer chapel four days per week at the Advanced Training Hangar for Moody Aviation students in years 2–5.

 Practical Christian Ministry

 Practical Christian Ministry is an integral part of the education process at Moody.
 Students contribute 18,750 service hours per semester into the greater Spokane community.
-Eighty percent of our students serve within the context of a local church while 20% serve in non-profits such as World Relief, Salvation Army, Union Gospel Rescue Mission, Life Services and multiple mentoring programs in local public schools.
+80 percent of our students serve within the context of a local church while 20 percent serve in non-profits such as World Relief, Salvation Army, Union Gospel Rescue Mission, Life Services, and multiple mentoring programs in local public schools.

 Students, faculty and staff are joined by the general public to learn from God's Word by today's foremost Christian teachers and leaders and engage in worship and fellowship.
 Founder's Conference is free of charge and open to the general public.

 24-HOUR BIBLE READ

 During the fall semester, students have the opportunity to proclaim and hear 24 hours of God's Word as it is read aloud on campus.
 The goal is for the Moody family to be individually renewed and transformed by the Word of God.